cortex-lab/Rigbox/+exp/README.md

 ## +Exp:
 The +exp package contains classes and functions for the Rigbox Experiment framework.
-The Experiment framework provides a number of features for stimuli-delivering experiments with a trial structure.
-The framework also provides a way to parameterize individual experiments and trials.
-Visual and auditory stimuli can be controlled by experiment phases or by a Signals reactive network.
+The Experiment framework is for setting up and running stimulus-delivering experiments.
+The framework allows parameterizing individual experiments at a single-trial level.
+Visual and auditory stimuli can be controlled by experiment phases or by the Signals framework.
 Phases changes are managed by an event-handling system.

 ## Contents: